sysgears/apollo-universal-starter-kit/docs/tools/cli.md

 # Apollo Universal Starter Kit CLI

 We encourage you to modularize your Apollo Universal Starter Kit-based applications.
-It's best to design each application feature as a decoupled module to make sure that deleting a feature won't affect the application.
+It's best to design each application module as a decoupled chunk of functionality to make sure that deleting this module won't affect the other parts of the application.

-To help you create and delete new modules, the starter kit comes with a custom Command Line Interface (CLI).
+To help you create and delete new application modules, the starter kit comes with a custom Command Line Interface (CLI).

 You can view the help guide on using the CLI with by running: